 - Game Spinner

-You’ll find detailed instructions on how to build the house on the Haunted Schoolhouse post.
-I always include a sheet of general instructions on the PDF pattern download as well.
+You'll find detailed instructions on how to build the house on the Haunted Schoolhouse post.
+I included a sheet of general instructions on the PDF pattern download as well.

 Embossed Wood Siding for Ebonywood Mansion Halloween House

 First, let's talk about the siding.
 As is true for most of my houses, the basic structure is cardboard.
 But to give it more dimension I used the Tim Holtz Lumber 3-D embossing folder on card stock.
 Then the cardstock was applied to the house after distressing it will layers of color.
 Cardboard won't work in the embossing folders because it is too thick.

 Since the Haunted Schoolhouse had white crackle paint siding I chose darker colors for this house.
 Unfortunately, because the surface is painted so dark, the embossing doesn't show up quite as much as I like.
 But when you touch the little paper house it has a nice texture to it.